Ibrahim Biçakçiu: Prime minister

 Following a week of negotiations, Ibrahim Biçaku agreed to lead a new and small government after Fiqiri Dine.
 Although Biçaku was the perfect friend of Germany, his reign was nevertheless quite incompetent.
 This was mainly because Germany was on the brink of defeat and the Albanian partisans were moving out, ready to strike.
 Tirana paper noted that he had headed the provisional executive committee exactly one year earlier, prior to the construction of the Mitrovica government.
 Biçaku had become, once again, the front man for the Germans.
 It was noted that Biçaku would occasionally play Ping-Pong with Ambassador Martin Schliep.

 After the war

-Despite many of the Ballists fleeing Albania after the Communists announced their victory, Biçakçiu, like Father Anton Harapi and Cafo Beg Ulqini, chose not to leave and decided that he would rather die in his country of birth than on foreign soil.
+Despite many of the Ballists fleeing Albania after the Communists announced their victory, Biçakçiu, like Anton Harapi and Cafo Beg Ulqini, chose not to leave and decided that he would rather die in his country of birth than on foreign soil.
 He was arrested by communist forces in Shkodra on 6 December 1944 and was sentenced to life in prison at the Special Court in Tirana on 13 April 1945.
 He spent most of his years in prison in Burrel and was released on 5 May 1962 in Elbasan.
-In his last years he was given a job as a public restrooms cleaner in his city of Elbasan.
+In his last years he was given a job as a public lavatory cleaner in Elbasan.
 Biçakçiu died on 4 January 1977.